-If you’re interested in knowing more aboutstudying Bachelor Fine Arts Photography, keep on reading.
-In this article, I wanted to tell you more about the journey of why I started photography and eventually ended up studying Bachelor Fine Arts Photography.
+If you’re interested in knowing how you can start studying in Bachelor Fine Arts Photography, welcome to read about my journey.
+In this article, I wanted to tell you more about why I started photography and eventually ended up studying my BA in Holland.

-For years I tried to apply to Lahti Institute of Design LAB with the knowledge I had and sheer passion.
-When I was applying for the studies the feeling was that it would be great if I got selected, but wasn’t expecting anything from the entrance exams.
-This shows I didn’t feel confident enough in my skills.
-Already seeing a few exams, once even quitting my job to have the exam dates off, I knew not to have my expectations high.
-I was finally accepted to studying a Bachelor of Arts at Lahti Design Institute in 2014 and a whole different world opened up.
+For years I tried to apply to Lahti Institute of Design LAB with the knowledge I had and just the sheer passion.
+When I was applying for the studies my feeling was that it would be great if I got selected, but wasn’t expecting anything from the entrance exams.

 Moving away to study in the Netherlands